Digitally Printed Packaging

-As a part of our continual efforts to deliver a competitive edge to our clients, The BoxMaker installed the first C500 on the West Coast in 2018.
-Along with the C500, our Digital Production Center features an impressive lineup of digital presses and machinery, including:
+As a part of our continual efforts to deliver a competitive edge to our clients, The BoxMaker proudly operates two HP PageWide C500 presses, strategically located in our Seattle, WA and Lowell, AR all-digital manufacturing plants.
+Both digital facilities also feature an impressive lineup of digital presses and machinery, including:

-- HP Scitex 15500 and 17000: Two high-volume HDR (High Dynamic Range) wide-format corrugated presses for packaging and point-of-purchase display
+- HP Scitex 15500: High-volume HDR (High Dynamic Range) wide-format corrugated presses for packaging and point-of-purchase display

-- HP Indigo 6800: A high-performance narrow web press that combines productivity, quality, and intelligent automation
+- HP Indigo Web Press: High-performance narrow web presses that combine productivity, quality, and intelligent automation

 - Digital Cutting and Finishing: Our digital CAD tables deliver an automated die-less finishing system for packaging and point-of-purchase displays

 Stay Ahead of The Competition with Digital Print - Request a Quote